 A mammogram can miss problems.
 It can also find things that look like cancer, but aren't.

 If we notice something on your mammogram, you may need more tests.
-An ultrasound or a breast biopsy can provide answers.
+An ultrasound or a biopsy can provide answers.

 Make Your Mammogram More Comfortable